-The identification of the applicable Public Procurement Directive (Directive 2004/18/EC or Directive 2014/24/EU) depends on the date when the selection procedure is launched by the contracting authority (i.e. the managing authority of the operational programme purchasing services of an entity for the implementation of a financial instrument) or on the date of the decision to use a negotiated procedure without a prior call for competition to award the contract as well as on the date of transposition of Directive 2014/24/EU.
+The identification of the applicable Public Procurement Directive (Directive 2004/18/EC or Directive 2014/24/EU) depends on the date when the selection procedure is launched by the contracting authority (i.e. the managing authority of the programme purchasing services of an entity for the implementation of a financial instrument) or on the date of the decision to use a negotiated procedure without a prior call for competition to award the contract as well as on the date of transposition of Directive 2014/24/EU.
+In case of in-house and inter-administrative cooperation, the date of the award decision, or, where no award decision is adopted, the date when the fulfilment of Article 7 of the CDR criteria was positively assessed, is relevant to determine whether the conditions established by case law or the provisions of Directive 2014/24/EU apply (see below sections 3.5 and 3.6).

 18 April 2016 is the ultimate deadline for transposing Directive 2014/24/EU into national law.
 Transposition measures adopted before that date must be applied by contracting authorities.
 After that date, even in the absence of transposition by Member States, contracting authorities must apply the provisions of Directive 2014/24/EU.
-From 18 April 2016 all provisions of the Directive, including those on in-house and inter-administrative cooperation must be fully respected.
+From 18 April 2016 all provisions of the Directive, including those on in-house and inter-administrative cooperation, must be fully respected.

 Building on case law of the European Court of Justice (ECJ), Directive 2014/24/EU specifically addresses the entrustment of tasks to public entities owned and controlled by a contracting authority (vertical cooperation, or “in-house”) as well as inter-administrative cooperation (horizontal cooperation).
-Until the date of transposition of Directive 2014/24/ EU, the award of contract in the context of both types of cooperation must respect the conditions established by case law (see below sections 3.5.1 and 3.6.1).
+Until the date of transposition of Directive 2014/24/ EU, the award of contracts in the context of both types of cooperation must respect the conditions established by case law (see below sections 3.5.1 and 3.6.1).

-It should be noted that the possible identification of bodies implementing financial instruments in ESIF programmes does not exempt from applying public procurement rules and principles when selecting such bodies.
+It should be noted that the possible identification in ESIF programmes of bodies implementing financial instruments does not exempt from applying public procurement rules and principles when selecting such bodies.

 Selection of bodies implementing financial instruments

-Selection according to public procurement rules and principles
+Selection in accordance with public procurement rules and principles

-Outside the situations described below and outside the case where managing authorities decide to implement directly a financial instrument under Article 38(4)(c) of the CPR, they must select fund managers and financial intermediaries according to public procurement rules and principles.
+Outside the situations described below and outside the case where managing authorities decide to implement directly a financial instrument under Article 38(4)(c) of the CPR, they must select bodies implementing financial instruments in accordance with public procurement rules and principles.

-The award of public contracts by or on behalf of Member States’ authorities has to comply with the principles of the TFEU, and in particular the free movement of goods, freedom of establishment and freedom to provide services, as well as the principles deriving therefrom, such as equal treatment, non-discrimination, mutual recognition, proportionality and transparency.
+The award of public contracts by or on behalf of Member States’ authorities has to comply with the principles of the TFEU, and in particular the free movement of goods, freedom of establishment and freedom to provide services, as well as other related fundamental principles such as equal treatment, non-discrimination, mutual recognition, proportionality and transparency.
 For public contracts above a certain value, national procurement procedures are coordinated so as to ensure that those principles are given practical effect and public procurement is opened up to competition.
 For such public contracts, Public Procurement Directives (Directive 2004/18/EC or 2014/24/EU) apply.

-Selection according to the provisions of the Directive 2004/18/EC or Directive 2014/24/EU
+Selection in accordance with the provisions of Directive 2004/18/EC or Directive 2014/24/EU

 Threshold